AJgarden/Responsive-Pagination/README.md

 # Responsive-Pagination
-Pass parameters from server side and generate responsive pagination on client side
+Pass parameters from server side and generate responsive pagination on client side.